the-mac/responsive_widgets_prefix/README.md

 ## Usage

 Our first example will be the Counter Sample project.
-With this project we can integrate the Responsive Widgets prefix to scale the UI, for the appropriate scren size (and preview the results).
+With this project we can integrate the Responsive Widgets prefix to scale the UI, for the appropriate screen size (and preview the results).

 ### Create platforms file (lib/platforms.dart)
 ```dart